 Before co-founding the GreenLight Fund, Margaret was a Fellow at the Center for Effective Philanthropy, and earlier served as Associate Director of the Georgia Center for Nonprofits, where she launched the public policy program.

 She is a member of Lead Boston and Leadership Georgia, received the Martin Luther King Jr. Community Service Award from the King Center for Nonviolent Social Change in Atlanta and was named one of 10 Outstanding Atlantans.
 She chaired the Boards of CityCares (now Hands On Network) and Hands On Atlanta and served on the Boards of Social Venture Partners-Boston and Boston Cares.
-She currently sits on the Boston Boards of GreenLight portfolio organizations Youth Villages and the Family Independence Initiative.

 Margaret earned an M.P.A. at the Kennedy School of Government at Harvard University and a B.A. from the University of Georgia.
 She lives in Milton, MA with her husband Jack Murray.

 That everyone, from every background, has the opportunity to make a difference in their communities, to receive the life-giving meaning and purpose that generosity, empathy and shared causes bring.

 Program Associate, GreenLight Atlanta

 Program Associate, GreenLight Twin Cities